alvinyliang/76737e50aa28999b91dbeb275f01c6e0/README.md

   - Under Eclipse "Problems" tab, change project JRE path to match current Java Version.
 Current JRE is set to version _111.
   - Set the database information in db_config.properties at WebContent/WEB-INF/db_config.properties

-## Project Dependencies
+## Project Requirements
   - Tomcat v8.5

 ## To do:
-  - Implement connection pooling
-  - Setup MySQL replication
+  - All Done!

 ## Completed:
   - Implemented search